Neurt/pyqt/README.md

-Class Project for Cross Platform Application Development, where we monitor a psuedo sensor (DHT11) using Qt app.
+Class Project for Cross Platform Application Development, where we monitor a psuedo sensor (DHT11) using pyqt library.